ethereumdegen/bevy_magic_fx/README.md

 cargo run --example preview
 ```

-(if it fails to load, try to remove all of the magic_fx_variants to another folder except light_sparkles.magicfx.ron.
+(if it fails to load, try to delete or move all of the magic_fx_variants assets to another folder except light_sparkles.magicfx.ron.
 Or fix them by importing your own textures. )